 The Options dialog is used to add or remove software options.
-Contact Teledyne LeCroy for more information using Contact Teledyne LeCroy for Support, or visit our Website at teledynelecroy.com/options.
+To learn more, visit our Website at teledynelecroy.com/options.

 This dialog also shows your ScopeID and Serial #.

 Disk Utilities

 Use the Disk Utilities dialog to arrange the file/folder structure on your instrument's hard drive.
 You can delete files, folders, or create new folders.